MarvinMuhangi/AWS-EC2-BACKUP-AND-RESTORE/README.md

 # AWS-EC2-BACKUP-AND-RESTORE
 Step.1
 -	Create your primary ec2 instance
     i)	Give it a name
     ii)	Select Amazon linux 2 AMI
     iii)	Select a vpc and a subnet that you prefer(private or public) iv)	Create an ssh key if you don’t have one already(because we are to need it to securely logon to our instance through ssh).
 When create , save it somewhere safe on your computer.
-v)	Select or create a security that atleast allows port 22(ssh) vi)	Leave the ebs storage to the default(8gib) vii)	Go to the advanced settings at the bottom and scroll until you find user data, paste this: #!/bin/bash
+   v)	Select or create a security that atleast allows port 22(ssh) vi)	Leave the ebs storage to the default(8gib) vii)	Go to the advanced settings at the bottom and scroll until you find user data, paste this:
-# Use this for your user data (script from top to bottom)
+#!/bin/bash
-# install httpd (Linux 2 version)
+#Use this for your user data (script from top to bottom)
-yum update -y
+#install httpd (Linux 2 version)
-Then click launch instance
+yum update -y (THIS COMMAND RUNS ANY SERVER UPDATES AVAILABLE AT LAUNCH) Then click launch instance

 Step.2